krippendorflab/krippendorflab.github.io/teaching.markdown

 Here is a summary of the courses I have taught (more details to follow).

+#### AI lab
+Designed and managed a new lab course where students can get hands-on experience in machine learning applications in physics.
+This is an essential component of the new Master specialisation in artificial intelligence (more information can be found [here](https://www.physik.lmu.de/en/studies/study-programs/ai-in-physics.html)).

 #### Machine Learning in Fundamental Physics
 Full lecture course providing an introduction to Machine Learning and its contemporary application in the physical sciences for Physics students.
 I have designed this new Master's course and taught in the summer term 2019, 2020, and 2021 at LMU Munich.